 BGF will today launch the largest ever growth capital fund dedicated to Irish small and medium-sized companies.
-The fund which will have up to €250 million to invest is backed initially by the Ireland Strategic Investment Fund (‘ISIF’), AIB, Bank of Ireland and BGF’s existing shareholders.
+BGF, which has up to €250 million to invest, is backed initially by the Ireland Strategic Investment Fund (‘ISIF’), AIB, Bank of Ireland and BGF’s existing shareholders.

 The fund will be run by a new, dedicated BGF team based on Merrion Square in central Dublin.
 Leo Casey, former director and board member with IBI Corporate Finance, will lead the team which on day one comprises David Gammie, Joe Higgins and Maedhbh O’Driscoll, and which BGF will expand further in 2018.

 Set up in 2011 BGF is now the UK’s most active investor in growing businesses and has backed more scale up companies than any other investor in that market.
 In Ireland, BGF has similar ambitions to influence the funding landscape and will provide long-term equity investments to small and mid-sized businesses planning to scale up their operations.

 Stephen Welton, CEO of BGF said: “BGF exists to enable entrepreneurs and management teams to realise their ambitions by helping them to scale up and reach new heights.
 Along with capital we bring knowledge, resource and patience.
 So far, this approach has achieved phenomenal results and we can’t wait to bring this model to Ireland’s immensely exciting entrepreneurial landscape”.